Let them know it's okay to be sad

-Teacher’s roles are far greater than teaching academics, but then you knew that already!
 If you feel it’s appropriate, it would be really kind to engage with your student’s whānau.
-Just keep it low-key, say that you’re thinking of them and are happy to support your student.
-See if there is anything the school or you can do – sometimes schools will ask the PTA for involvement too in providing meals, babysitting and other support as you see appropriate and/or necessary.
+Just keep it low-key, say you’re thinking of them and are happy to support their child.
+See if there is anything the school or you can do.
+Sometimes schools will ask the PTA for help providing meals, babysitting or other appropriate support.

-Big emotions like sadness, worry and anger can in turn worry us, especially when we feel like we don’t know what to do.
-When we’re tempted to call in the professionals and experts it sometimes helps to ask: ‘What if this was my niece or nephew in this situation?’
-Often, whānau provide all of the care and support needed with help from their community (school, church, friendship group and connections).
-Professionals, experts and ‘interventions’ don’t always need to play a role.
+Big emotions like sadness, worry and anger can, in turn, worry us.
+When we’re tempted to call in the professionals and experts it sometimes helps to ask: ‘What if this was my niece or nephew?’
+Often, whānau can provide all of the care and support that's needed with help from their community (school, church, friends and family).